-My Hungryroot is your home page and here you can track your delivery through the On My Way tab on the website or the Eat tab on your iPhone/iPad app.
+You can track your delivery through the On My Way tab on the website or the Eat tab on your iPhone/iPad app.
 You can also report any damaged or missing items in your delivery through the browser or app.

 Hungryroot is a subscription service that sends you weekly deliveries.
 While subscriptions may trigger your commitment issues, Hungryroot makes it easy to manage or cancel your subscription if you decide to do so.

-Hungryroot lets you manage your subscription through your browser, and offers an app for iOS phones and tablets.
+Hungryroot lets you manage your subscription through your browser, and it offers an app for iOS phones and tablets.
 Android users can still rely on Hungryroot’s well-designed mobile site to manage orders on their smartphones.

 Hungryroot’s app and website also make it easy to edit orders or change delivery dates.
 Check your My Hungryroot page to determine the day your next delivery will be finalized.
 Depending on your delivery day, it will either be the preceding Monday or Thursday.

 Hungryroot’s Help Center is brilliantly organized, with answers to just about any question you may have.
 If you can’t find what you’re looking for, you can contact Hungryroot customer support by chat, help ticket, or text message at (855) 222-5704.
-Hungryroot customer service is available 10 am to 6 pm EST seven days a week.
+Hungryroot customer service is available 10 am to 6 pm EST 7 days a week.

-If you live in an area where high-quality produce and ingredients aren’t readily available in your local grocery stores, Hungryroot delivers healthy food to your doorstep.
+Hungryroot can help you eat better and reduce food waste in the kitchen if you’re looking for simple, healthy, easily-prepared meals.
+If you can’t find high-quality produce and ingredients in your local grocery stores, Hungryroot delivers healthy food to your doorstep.

 Hungryroot has a number of excellent meat and seafood offerings on its protein menu.
-Many of its Meat+Seafood proteins are fully prepared with sauce included, while others are pre-chopped and thinly sliced so you can cook them in minutes.
+Many of its Meat+Seafood proteins are fully prepared with sauce included, while others are pre-chopped and thinly sliced, so you can cook them in minutes.